ulisesojeda/binary_loader/README.md

+# Run VIM/Busybox and remote binaries accesible by http/https/ftp
-# Run VIM and Busybox as a Python module in Linux/x86_64 systems
+# as a Python module in Linux/x86_64 systems

 Motivation: run programs not available in restricted environments where any package can be installed by **pip**